Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Introduction

 By applying our causality tagging scheme, we use the model based on BiLSTM-CRF \cite{huang2015bidirectional} to extract causal triplets directly.
 However, we find that two obstacles hinder the further improvement of the performance of the deep learning model.

-\textbf{Firstly}, it is difficult to train a superior deep learning model without any prior knowledge in the case of data insufficiency in existing corpus \cite{hendrickx2009semeval,O_Gorman_2016,mostafazadeh2016caters}.
-To alleviate this problem, we transfer Flair embeddings \cite{akbik2018contextual} into our task, which uses the internal states of a character language model trained on a large corpus to create word embeddings (Section~\ref{sec2.3.2}).
-Experimental results show this contextual string embedding that has paved the way for a new technology trend in NLP can drastically improve the performance of causality extraction.
+\textbf{First}, it is difficult to train a superior deep learning model without any prior knowledge in the case of data insufficiency in the existing corpus \cite{hendrickx2009semeval,O_Gorman_2016,mostafazadeh2016caters}.
+To alleviate this problem, we incorporate Flair embeddings \cite{akbik2018contextual} into our task, which use the internal states of a character language model trained on a large corpus to create word embeddings (Section~\ref{sec2.3.2}).
+Experimental results show that this contextual string embedding that has initiated a new technology trend in NLP can drastically improve the performance of causality extraction.

-\textbf{Secondly}, the distance between Cause and Effect is sometimes far away from each other, as Fig.~\ref{fig2} shows.
-The long-range dependency in the causal triplet brings difficulty and ambiguity to the deep learning model, but a set of logical rules based on dependency trees can easily and accurately extract such triplet.
-To learn this kind of long-range dependency between Cause and Effect, we introduce the multi-head self-attention mechanism \cite{vaswani2017attention} into our model (Section~\ref{sec2.3.4}).
-Unlike LSTM-based models recursively process each word, the self-attention mechanism can conduct direct connections between two arbitrary words in a sentence, and thus allows unimpeded information flow through the network \cite{tan2018deep}.
+\textbf{Second}, in terms of their positions in the text, cause and effect are sometimes far from each other, as Fig.~\ref{fig2} shows.
+The long-range dependency in the causal triplet creates difficulty and ambiguity in the deep learning model, but a set of logical rules based on dependency trees can easily and accurately extract such triplets.
+To learn this kind of long-range dependency between cause and effect, we introduce the multihead self-attention mechanism \cite{vaswani2017attention} into our model (Section~\ref{sec2.3.4}).
+Unlike the LSTM-based model that recursively processes each word, the self-attention mechanism can conduct direct connections between two arbitrary words in a sentence and thus allows unimpeded information flow through the network \cite{tan2018deep}.

 The contributions of this paper can be summarized as follows: